frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 ## Solution

 ### User workflow
 1. Go to https://www.nuget.org/account/delete (URL subject to change).
-You are prompted to login, even if already are.
+You are prompted to login, even if you already are.

 2. Form to submit the request